-- (a) Owners and operators of any construction sites within the jurisdictional limits of the City which disturb one acre or more of surface area, or are part of a common plan of development that disturbs one acre or more and have not passed a final storm water inspection for notice of termination are required to obtain a Storm Water Discharge Permit from the City. - (b) No person shall be granted a storm water discharge permit without the approval of a Storm Water Pollution Prevention Plan by the City Engineer. - (c) No storm water discharge permit is required for the following activities: - (1) Any emergency activity that is immediately necessary for the protection of life, property, or natural resources. - (2) Existing nursery and agricultural operations conducted as a permitted main or accessory use. - (3) Activities at construction sites which qualify for a Rainfall Erosivity Waiver according to the current UPDES Storm Water General Permit for Construction Activities. - (4) Additions or modifications to existing single-family structures unless otherwise specifically required in this chapter.
+(a) Owners and operators of any development or re-development sites within the jurisdictional limits of the City which disturb one acre or more of surface area, or are part of a common plan of development that disturbs one acre or more and have not passed a final storm water inspection for notice of termination are required to obtain a Storm Water Discharge Permit from the City.

-6-15-112.
+(b) No person shall be granted a storm water discharge permit without the approval of a Storm Water Pollution Prevention Plan by the City Engineer.

+(c(c) A storm water discharge permit will only be approved where storm drains have adequate capacity for the accommodation of such water.

+(d) No storm water discharge permit is required for the following activities:

+(1) Any emergency activity that is immediately necessary for the protection of life, property, or natural resources.

+(2) Existing nursery and agricultural operations conducted as a permitted main or accessory use.

+(3) Activities at construction sites which qualify for a Rainfall Erosivity Waiver according to the current UPDES Storm Water General Permit for Construction Activites.
+Additions or modifications to existing single-family structures unless otherwise specifically required in this chapter.

+6-15-111.
 Permit Application Requirements

-- (a) Application for a construction storm water discharge permit shall be filed with the City Engineer.
+(a) Application for a construction storm water discharge permit shall be filed with the City Engineer.
 Applicants are required to obtain a permit prior to commencement of work.
 Each permit application shall bear the name and address and contact information of the owner of the site, developer of the site, contractor(s) working at the site, and of any consulting firm retained by the applicant.
-The application shall be accompanied by a filing fee and a site specific storm water pollution prevention plan. - (b) The applicant is required to file a letter of credit or cash deposit in an amount deemed sufficient by the Engineering Department to cover all costs of implementation and maintenance of the approved Storm Water Pollution Prevention Plan including costs for improvements, landscaping, and maintenance of improvements for such period as specified by the city, and also to cover engineering and inspections costs and the cost to repair improvements installed on the site and damaged by uncontrolled erosion and sediment from the construction site.
+The application shall be accompanied by a filing fee and a site specific storm water pollution prevention plan.

+(b) The applicant is required to file a letter of credit or cash deposit in an amount deemed sufficient by the Engineering Department to cover all costs of implementation and maintenance of the approved Storm Water Pollution Prevention Plan including costs for improvements, landscaping, and maintenance of improvements for such period as specified by the city, and also to cover engineering and inspections costs and the cost to repair improvements installed on the site and damaged by uncontrolled erosion and sediment from the construction site.

-6-15-113.
+6-15-112.
 Permit Fees.